top of page

 Realize it is not all bad:

-First things first, if you thought you were going to work in the hotel industry and never put in extended hours or have busy periods, then accept your new reality.
-The point is not to never have stressful periods of operation, the point is to have the energy to embrace those periods when they come.
+First, if you thought you would work in the hotel industry and never put in extended hours or have busy periods, then accept your new reality.
+The point is not to never have stressful periods of operation but to have the energy to embrace those periods when they come.

 Don't keep yourself in a constant state of stress:

-If you're going through seasons of status quo at your hotel, utilize these hours of work to investigate and improve your operations.
-There is never a shortage of ways to improve your bottom line either through top line revenue generation or expense efficiencies.
-Use your shoulder periods to level up your property instead of thinking the only way you can save money is to pickup front line work.
-To be frank, if you cannot save/make more money through initiatives you instigate in the back office compared to the hours you spend on the front lines, you're not doing your job properly.
+If you're going through seasons of status quo at your hotel, utilize these work hours to investigate and improve your operations.
+There is never a shortage of ways to improve your bottom line, either through top-line revenue generation or expense efficiencies.
+Use your shoulder periods to level up your property instead of thinking the only way you can save money is to pick up front-line work.
+To be frank, you're not doing your job properly if you cannot save/make more money through initiatives you instigate in the back office compared to the hours you spend on the front lines.

 Don't keep your team in a constant state of stress:

 What goes for you also applies to the rest of your leadership team.
-Don't keep them in a constant state a paranoia where they feel they're expected to work more than you actually expect them to.
+Don't keep them in a continuous state of paranoia where they feel they're expected to work more than you expect them to.

 Manage Expectations: